Big Data and New Opportunities

 In the age of big data, we are tempted to collect more and more data to answer a question precisely.
 After all, a census gives us perfect information, so shouldn’t big data be nearly perfect?
 Unfortunately, this is often not the case, especially with administrative data and digital traces.
 The inaccessibility of a small fraction of the people you want to study (see the 2016 election upset in Chapter 3) or the measurement process itself (as in this GFT example) can lead to poor predictions.
 It is important to consider the scope of the data as it relates to the question under investigation.

 A key factor to keep in mind is the scope of the data.
 Scope includes considering the population we want to study, how to access information about that population, and what we are actually measuring.
 Thinking through these points can help us see potential gaps in our approach.
-This is the topic of the next section.
+We investigate this in the next section.